A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Experimentation Set-up

-The experimental set-up is conceptualized like a prototype transportation platform (section \ref{prototype}) where the AGVs perform specific tasks given to them, like loading and unloading.
-For measuring the cost parameter of the system (as formulated in section \ref{probdef}), the platform is conceptualized consisting of three AGVs, each of them have the $L$0.0 and $L$0.1 levels implemented and all of them are individually controlled by their $L$1 level.
-Now, each of the AGVs have to traverse three different paths in the environment (Figure~\ref{netlogosample}) and let each of the three paths have 2 different types of arcs.
-Therefore, each of the robot will have 2 different $C(t,e,b,f,o)$ parameters to be estimated.For the measurement simplifications, only the battery charge level and effect of the frictional force of the floor is considered.
+The platform is conceptualized consisting of three AGVs, each of them have the $L$0.0 and $L$0.1 levels implemented and all of them are individually controlled by their $L$1 level.
+Now, each of the AGVs have been given to traverse three different paths in the environment (Figure~\ref{netlogosample}).
+Here, traversing a particular path is an example of doing a task.
+For our experiment, we have assigned 2 different types of arcs to each of these three paths.
+Therefore, each of the robot will have 2 different $C(t,e,b,f,o)$ parameters to be estimated.
+For current scenario, the effect of discharge of batteries and effect of the frictional force of the floor are considered.
 Thus, $C(t,e,b,f,o)$ is re-formulated as $C(t,e,f)$.